Ultimate Guide to Instagram For Fashion

 While previously we relied on fashion magazines, celebrities, and TV ads to push out styles and trends, now Instagram followers are free to engage, follow and even start a trend – and brands are paying close attention.

 Instagram is even joining in on that conversation, with their new @shop account, curated by Instagram’s Eva Chen, Instagram’s Head of Fashion Partnerships.
 The account will spotlight brands that “built their voice” on the platform, and will cater to working women in their 20s and 30s.

-With the launch of @shop, Eva told Business of Fashion, “People discovering a new brand and being able to support a business owner — that was always my favourite thing about editorial.
-I hear from business owners every day that they wouldn’t have a business without Instagram….
-Now to have a place to help spotlight that.”
+With the launch of @shop, Eva told Business of Fashion, “People discovering a new brand and being able to support a business owner — that was always my favorite thing about editorial.
+I hear from business owners every day that they wouldn’t have a business without Instagram… Now to have a place to help spotlight that.”

 This year, it’s more important than ever for fashion brands to not only be present on the platform, but make sure they are also part of the leading fashion conversations.

 With today’s biggest fashion influencers looking to Instagram for style inspiration and shoppers diligently browsing their Instagram feed before making a purchase, it’s crucial for brands to go all in on a well-rounded Instagram strategy and stay ahead of the curve!

 Planning Your Instagram For Fashion Content Strategy

 Instagram is a highly-visual platform, giving fashion brands the flexibility and creativity to sell more than just a “look”, but rather a lifestyle.

 Shoppers are no longer limited to searching for an outfit by scrolling through endless studio photos on a company’s website.